 建国路88号现代城SOHO B座 504

-Opplev fire veldig forskjellige byer i Kina, Beijing, Shanghai, Taipei og Chengde mens du lærer mandarin i Kina med LTL.
-Opplev Kina, og studer kinesisk, dette er en opplevelse for livet.
+Opplev åtte veldig forskjellige byer.
+Beijing, Shanghai, Taipei, Chengdu, Xi'an, Beihai, Singapore og Chengde mens du lærer Mandarin i Kina med LTL.

 At LTL one thing is for sure, you will never feel alone.
 The entire staff are always available.
 As for the lessons you will be followed step by step, and everything is very flexible according to your needs.